-- Begin by cooking onions and peppers in a tbsp. of cooking oil in a large frying pan over medium heat.
+- Begin by cooking onions and peppers in a tbsp. of cooking oil in a large skillet over medium heat.
 When they are softened add the zucchini.

-- While the vegetables are cooking mash the avocadoes and mix in 1/4 cup of tomatoes, salt and cayenne pepper to taste.
+- While the vegetables are cooking mash the avocados and mix in 1/4 cup of tomatoes, salt and cayenne pepper to taste.

-- Once the vegetables are cooked, toss in the jalepeno and spinach.
+- Once the vegetables are cooked, toss in the jalapeno and spinach.
 Cook until the spinach is wilted.

 - After that mix in the beans and 3/4 cup of tomatoes.
 Then season with some salt and cayenne pepper.

 - When everything is cooked, warm flour tortillas one at a time on both sides in a frying pan.

 - To sum up, place vegetable mixture on tortilla and top with shredded cheese and mashed avocado mixture.